Appdynamics/muleesb-monitoring-extension/README.md

 Note : Please make sure not to use tab (\t) while editing yaml files.
 You can validate the yaml file using a [yaml validator](http://yamllint.com/)

 1. Configure the Mule ESB Extension by editing the config.yml file in `<MACHINE_AGENT_HOME>/monitors/MuleESBMonitor/`.
 2. Specify the Mule ESB instance host, JMX port, username and password in the config.yml.
-By default the extension will fetch metrics from type org.mule.Statistics type for all the domains under Mule.
+By default the extension will fetch metrics from org.mule.Statistics type for all the domains under Mule.
 It also fetches memory metrics of the Mule instance.
-3. We can exclude some domains by specifying them in the `excludeDomains` configuration.
+3. We can exclude domains by specifying them in the `excludeDomains` configuration.
    For eg.
    ```
         # Mule ESB instance particulars